NetserviceLab/threewp_broadcast/readme.txt

 To be considered an orphan the orphaned posts must have the exact same title (name) as the soon-to-be parent and be of the same post type.

+You can also use the <em>Delete Before Broadcast</em> plugin from the pack to delete any similar posts on the child blog before broadcasting.

 = Timeout problems =

 If you have many attachments in your post, and are broadcasting the post to many blogs, you might encounter a PHP timeout.
 This means that broadcasting exceeded the PHP time limit and had to be aborted.